Regimental sergeant major: Singapore

 During exercises and operations, the role of the RSM is to organize the battalion for movement, and to assist the unit S1 (manpower officer) in manpower administration.

 In camp, he is the master of drill, parades and ceremonies.
-He supervises the company sergeants major and platoon sergeants in the instruction of drill, and is in charge of the organization of formal parades.
+He supervises the company sergeant majors and platoon sergeants in the instruction of drill, and is in charge of the organization of formal parades.
 On the parade square, the RSM, with his pace stick, is "king" as he has authority over all soldiers and even has the power to order punishment for subalterns (junior commissioned officers such as captains and lieutenants).
 In fact, the RSM may conduct "subalterns' parades" – private sessions for junior officers to perfect their foot and sword drills away from the critical eyes of the other ranks.

 Senior officers may address them simply as "RSM", while, as a warrant officer, they are addressed as "Sir" or "Ma'am" by those junior in rank.
 Traditionally, all warrant officers, with or without an appointment as RSM or CSM, are addressed as "Encik" ("mister" in English) by officers and other ranks although this is an informal right which is not to be assumed.
 Sometimes, lower ranked NCOs who are not warrant officers but who are holding the appointment of CSM may also be given the honour of being addressed as "Encik."
 Nevertheless, all specialists and warrant officers holding sergeant-major appointments should be addressed as "sergeant-major".